henry-tran-1/task-manager/README.md

 ## Installation

-You can find the app deployed to Railway here:
+You can find the live app deployed to Railway here:
 [https://henry-task-manager.up.railway.app/](https://henry-task-manager.up.railway.app/)

 Or you can install it locally: